Paige-AI/paige-ml-sdk/README.md

-# Paige ML SDK
+# Paige ML SDK (Alpha)

-This package equips users with tools to train supervised machine learning models using foundation model embeddings
+This package provides tools for training supervised machine learning models for computational pathology tasks using tile-level embeddings.

+This repository accompanies the publication of the Paige Virchow foundation model suite.
+If you use this repository for academic research, please cite the following paper:
+Vorontsov, Eugene et al. “Virchow: A Million-Slide Digital Pathology Foundation Model.”
+ArXiv abs/2309.07778 (2023).

+This repository is intended strictly for non-commercial academic research use.
+For commercial collaborations, please contact Paige AI under the appropriate terms.
+For detailed terms, please refer to our LICENSE.